Gold Functions and Switched Cube Functions Are Not 0-Extendable in Dimension $n > 5$: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

 Throughout this work, let $n \in \mathbb{N}^* \coloneqq \{1,2,\dots\}$ be a positive integer.
 We call \emph{$(n,n)$-functions}, or \emph{vectorial functions in $n$ variables}, the functions from $\ftwo ^n$ to itself.
 These functions can also be viewed as functions from $\F_{2^n}$ to itself through the choice of a basis of $\F_{2^n}$ as a vector space over $\ftwo$.
-The \emph{nonlinearity} $nl(F)$ of such a function $F$ equals the minimum Hamming distance between the component functions of $F$ (that is, the nonzero linear combinations of its coordinate functions -- in the case of a function from $\F_{2^n}$ to itself, the component functions equal $tr(vF(x))$, where $v\in \F_{2^n}$ is nonzero and $tr(x)=x+x^2+x^{2^2}+\dots +x^{2^{n-1}}$ is the absolute trace function over $\F_{2^n}$) and the affine Boolean functions (i.e., the linear combinations of the input coordinates and constant function 1 -- in the case of a function from $\F_{2^n}$ to itself, the affine functions have the form $tr(ux+a)$, $u,a\in \F_{2^n}$).
+We call \emph{component functions} of $F$ the nonzero linear combinations of its coordinate functions; in the case of a function from $\F_{2^n}$ to itself, the component functions equal $tr(vF(x))$, where $v\in \F_{2^n}$ is nonzero and $tr(x)=x+x^2+x^{2^2}+\dots +x^{2^{n-1}}$ is the absolute trace function over $\F_{2^n}$.
+The \emph{nonlinearity} $nl(F)$ of such a function $F$ equals the minimum Hamming distance between the component functions of $F$ and the affine Boolean functions (i.e., the linear combinations of the input coordinates and constant function 1 -- in the case of a function from $\F_{2^n}$ to itself, the affine functions have the form $tr(ux+a)$, $u,a\in \F_{2^n}$).
 We call the \emph{linearity} of $F$ the (non-negative) value $2^n-2 \cdot nl(F)$.
 It should be as low as possible for the function to allow the resistance to the linear attack of a block cipher using it as a substitution box, see e.g., \cite{carlet2021boolean}.